Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 Hypothetically, if everybody in the United States ordered a three-month supply of Lilly insulin all at once, would there still be enough?

 To answer your question directly, it would not cause a shortage of insulin, but it would cause some local pharmacies to be out of stock and maybe even some of those regional warehouses to need to restock from the big national warehouse… Let’s say that everybody went in and tried to order three months instead of one month.
 Well, obviously the first couple of people in line are going to be able to do that.
-The rest are going to have to wait one to two days and it’ll be in kind of one to two day phases as insulin gets out back on the shelf in your local pharmacy.
+The rest are going to have to wait one to two days and it’ll be in kind of one to two-day phases as insulin gets out back on the shelf in your local pharmacy.
 And if you let the system work, it’s designed to work for you.
 I think some of the places that are running into more issues is when your healthcare professional or yourself don’t give the pharmacy a head’s up that you’re going to be picking up additional insulin.
 So if that’s the case for you, have your doctor write the prescription, send it into the pharmacy and give the system a day or two to react.

 We are having people report that sometimes their pharmacies are out of insulin.
 Can you explain how this happens and how long somebody might need to wait?

-You guys have been hearing it from your community members, Lilly has heard and responded to a couple of requests specifically where pharmacies are saying that Lilly insulin is on back order or the manufacturer is out of stock.
-We did address this in the press release, but just to be clear and so everybody hears it out loud, there is not a single Lilly insulin that is on back order and there is not a single Lilly insulin that we are out of stock of.
+You guys have been hearing it from your community members, Lilly has heard and responded to a couple of requests specifically where pharmacies are saying that Lilly insulin is on backorder or the manufacturer is out of stock.
+We did address this in the press release, but just to be clear and so everybody hears it out loud, there is not a single Lilly insulin that is on backorder and there is not a single Lilly insulin that we are out of stock of.

 Let’s pretend I’m a pharmacist in your neighborhood pharmacy, and because my system has been checking in and it knows who fills and how often they fill, it knows that I’m going to have five people who are supposed to come in and fill their 30-day insulin supply today.

 So a couple of days ago, the computer ordered enough insulin for all five of the folks and whatever they needed for the month.
 Customer one comes in and says, “Hey, I’m here to pick up my 30-day supply.”
 Go to the fridge, it’s on the shelf.
 Customer two comes in and says, “I normally pick up a 30-day supply, but I’m actually going to pick up 90 days today.”
 The pharmacist goes to the fridge, he has plenty of stock on the shelf, gives all 90 days to customer number two.
 Customer three comes in, “I’m here for my regular 30-day supply.”
-Pharmacist goes to the fridge, it’s on the shelf, not a problem.
+The pharmacist goes to the fridge, it’s on the shelf, not a problem.
 The difference is going to be what customers four and five are going to hear when they say, “I’m here to pick up my 30-day supply.”
 The pharmacist is going to say, “Oh, I’m temporarily out of stock of insulin.
 It’s going to take one to two days for me to get it in.
 We’ll give you a call when it’s full.”

 The reason that they would say the one to two days is because they’re never going to over-promise on that.
 So it could be on a truck that could be there in hours or a day, but they’re going to tell you it’s going to be one to two days.
 The other thing that’s happening is that awesome game of telephone.
 So somebody hears, “We’re temporarily out of stock, I’m going to order it,” then it becomes, “Well the pharmacy is out of stock” and you hear it in a couple of different places because this is happening regionally.
 And then it turns into, “Manufacturers are running out of stock of insulin” which is not the case at all.

-So from the time your pharmacy tells you, “We’re out of stock, we need to reorder,” it should be a maximum of one to two days—is there any reason why it might take longer?
+So from the time your pharmacy tells you, “We’re out of stock, we need to reorder,” it should be a maximum of one to two days – is there any reason why it might take longer?

 The only reason why it could take longer is if this were happening to a critical mass of pharmacies that are all based out of one regional warehouse.
 But again, remember it doesn’t take a pharmacist to actually place every single order.
 So as inventory starts to go down, all of the computer systems are talking, and by the time that regional warehouse would likely be out of stock, there’s already trucks on the way to make sure that there’s more insulin there.

-What kinds of resources is Lilly going to be providing to those people who are maybe having a harder time or just recently for the first time ever having a hard time getting a hold of their insulin?
+What kinds of resources is Lilly going to be providing to those people who are maybe having a harder time or just recently for the first time ever having a hard time getting ahold of their insulin?

-It’s a big concern and it’s a concern that Lilly’s been focused on with insulin affordability for several years now.
+It’s a big concern and it’s a concern that Lilly’s been focused on insulin affordability for several years now.
 So we have a lot of solutions that are currently out there in the marketplace.
 I know that there’s some extra concern because of the pandemic, but you don’t need the excuse of the pandemic, if you can’t afford one of your Lilly insulins, please call the Lilly Diabetes Solution Center.

 Editor’s Note: You can call the Lilly Diabetes Solution Center at (833) 808-1234, Monday through Friday, 9 a.m. to 8 p.m.
 Eastern time.